 Travelling:Leave the car park and turn left on the A5075 towards Windermere town.
-This immediately joins the A591 at the traffic lights where you continue along the lake shore road.
-Soon pass the Low Wood Hotel which is well known for water sports in a spectacular setting.
+This immediately joins the A591 at the traffic lights where you continue along the picturesque lake shore road.
+As you leave Waterhead, the peaceful and attractive Stagshaw Gardens is on the left and approx 0.6 miles beyond is the Low Wood Hotel which is well known for water sports in a spectacular setting.
 Continue on for approx 0.8 miles to Brockhole visitor centre on the right.

 Distance: 2.1 miles Location: Brockhole Visitor Centre Coordinates: N 54.40120, W 2.93914

 Travelling:From Brockhole, continue south on the A591 towards Windermere town.
-After approx 1 mile, pass through Troutbeck Bridge village where there is a garage shop and Pedro's Restaurant.
+After approx 1 mile, pass through Troutbeck Bridge village where there is a petrol station & shop.
 Continue past Troutbeck Bridge for approx 0.5 miles to the mini-roundabout and turn right on the A592 towards Bowness.
-Shortly, there is a layby viewpoint on the right with good views over the lake.
+Shortly, Hammarbank pay and display car park is on the right with good views over the lake.
 Continue beyond this, down the steep hill and around a couple of bends to Rayrigg Meadow car park on the right.

 Distance: 4.3 miles Location: Rayrigg Meadow picnic site Coordinates: N 54.37897, W 2.91924